sailajaVelampati/Recepies/README.md

 User can type unavailable receipe name.

 > Onblur of input field an API call is made which fetches empty data.
-> An alert with error message "Receipe not found!"
+> An alert with error message "Recipe not found!"